 Too Late to Say Goodbye

-The author investigate the death of Jenn Corbin, a wife and mother who was found with a bullet in her head—an apparent suicide.
+The author investigates the death of Jenn Corbin, a wife and mother who was found with a bullet in her head—an apparent suicide.
 But was it actually murder?
-And is there a connection between Corbin’s death and the apparent suicide of Dorothy Hearn, someone Jenn’s husband had once dated?
+The couple’s 7 year old son found his mother dead, and ran to the neighbor’s to get help.
+Jenn’s husband Bart was telephoned to inform him of the news.
+He became a suspect as 8 hours rolled by without showing up to see his wife’s body or comfort his sons.
+Police later found a connection between Corbin’s death and the mysterious suicide of Dorothy Hearn, someone Bart had dated 15 years earlier.

 In the Still of the Night

 Ann Rule investigates the mysterious circumstances of Ronda Reynolds’ death.
-About to be divorced from her second husband, Reynolds was found just before Christmas 1998 after her husband called 911 and that his wife had committed suicide.
+About to be divorced from her second husband, Reynolds was found just before Christmas 1998 after her husband called 911 and reported that his wife had committed suicide.
 But a postmortem was never conducted, and over the next 11 years the coroner would change the cause of death from “undetermined” to “suicide” and back again.
+Deeper digging revealed a botched investigation by the local police department.
+The crime scene was contaminated before the lead investigator even arrived, and when Detective Berry attempted to examine the death as a homicide, he was demoted to desk work and instructed not to pursue the case.
+Rather than a story about catching a cold-blooded killer, like most of Rule’s work, this book focuses on improper conduct by a police department and the pursuit of justice for a woman whose true fate may never be known.

 Practice to Deceive